Real Estate Lingo Decoded

 Bridge Loan: a short-term loan that can sometimes be arranged to "bridge" the time a borrower requires funds and is coming into funds.

 Broker: in real estate this is a licensed professional that charges a fee to serve as the mediator between the buyer and seller.
-Mortgage brokers on the other hand are individuals in the business of arranging funding for puchasers, but who do not themselves loan the money.
+Mortgage brokers on the other hand are individuals in the business of arranging funding for purchasers, but who do not themselves loan the money.

 Building Code: there is both a provincial building code and city / town / municipal codes which are based on agreed upon safety standards within a specific area.
 The code determines the design, construction, and materials used in building.